hikogui/hikogui/docs/color.md

 Color
 =====
-This document describes how color is used in the ttauri library.
+This document describes how color is used in the hikogui library.

 Usage of color spaces
 ---------------------